-On this cape, it is probable that there was a small fortification tower as early as 1185, a work of the Byzantines, although there are doubts as to whether the tower of 1185 was located on the cape or further west, approximately at the height of the Royal Theater.
+On this cape, there was probably a small fortification tower as early as 1185, a work of the Byzantines.
+However, there are doubts as to whether the tower of 1185 was located on the cape or further west, approximately at the height of the Royal Theater.

 Others believe that it is not the Evangelistria torrent that is responsible for the cape but the torrent that flowed east from the Jewish cemetery and branched off at Goz Dere (Eye Pit) and Kirishane (String Factory).

-Thus, the White Tower is a monument and museum on the waterfront of the city of Thessaloniki, capital of the region of Macedonia in Northern Greece, and a symbol of Greek sovereignty in Macedonia.
-The White Tower is built on the shores of Thermaikos Gulf, as it is located in the southern part of Thessaloniki.
+Thus, the White Tower is a monument and museum on the waterfront of the city of Thessaloniki, the capital of the region of Macedonia in Northern Greece, and a symbol of Greek sovereignty in Macedonia.
+The White Tower is built on Thermaikos Gulf's shores, located in the southern part of Thessaloniki.

 One reason why the White Tower was built on this site is that it is in contact with the sea, something that has long helped to develop trade and communication with other peoples through the Mediterranean.
-In this way, the trade became easier, since the shipping was also very developed.
+In this way, trade became easier since shipping was also very developed.

 The Reconstruction of the Tower

-About a century after the occupation of the city, a series of fortification works created new fortresses in the city, and in the context of this activity, we had the creation of the Tower.
+About a century after the city's occupation, a series of fortification works created new fortresses in the city.
+In the context of this activity, we had the creation of the Tower.

 Depending on the translator - there are slight differences - in the inscription we read in Arabic script: ‘Built by order of the brave lion Suleiman, he became the lion of all fortresses.
 With the lion-faced draconian cannons around him, it is fitting to name this fortress the lion of the forts, Year 942 of the Ephra of the Prophet .’